ipfs/specs/src/unixfs.md

 #### `decode(PBNode.Data).filesize`

+For `Type=File` (0) and `Type=Raw` (2), this field is mandatory.
+While marked as "optional" in the protobuf schema (for compatibility with other types like Directory), implementations:
+- MUST include this field when creating File or Raw nodes
+- When reading, if this field is absent, MUST interpret it as 0 (zero-length file)
-If present, this field MUST be equal to the `Blocksize` computation above.
+- If present, this field MUST be equal to the `Blocksize` computation above, otherwise the file is invalid
-Otherwise, this file is invalid.

 #### `dag-pb` `File` Path Resolution